Tudor1415/KDD-UMC-Geometric-AL/docs/_build/html/_sources/ball_tree_builders.rst.txt

   every node radius covers all of its descendant points within a :math:`10^{-9}` tolerance.
-* ``tests/test_builders_api.py`` checks the user-facing API: each builder must return a populated :class:`~gal.trees.common.BallTree`, propagate default or overridden leaf sizes, and record the selected MEB backend.
+* ``tests/test_builders_api.py`` checks the user-facing API: each builder must return a populated :class:`~gal.trees.common.GeometricTree`, propagate default or overridden leaf sizes, and record the selected MEB backend.
 * ``tests/test_builders_correctness.py`` verifies structural invariants and
   the PCA balance heuristic.
 It ensures that leaves respect ``leaf_size``,